 Storage May Be Impacted

-In most cases, storage facilities have been found to be essential services, and as such, they have continued to operate.
+Cleanarte.com tells us that in most cases, storage facilities have been found to be essential services, and as such, they have continued to operate.
 However, like moving companies, there may be ancillary issues that these companies have endured.
 For example, they may have staffing issues, reduced hours, or limitations on how many people can be in their facility at the same time.
 Furthermore, though unlikely, it is possible that contracts may be impacted by people being unable to empty a unit at a given time.